mihirchronicles/mihirchronicles.github.io/content/bookshelf/a-splendid-exchange.md

     - Obsidian, a black volcanic rock, was one of the earliest traded goods due to its ease of turning into razor-sharp weapons or tools in prehistoric times.
     - The Mesopotamian nations of Sumeria, Assyria, and Babylonia quickly recognized trade’s benefits and traded surplus goods for metals from Oman, marble from Persia, and lumber from Lebanon.
 By 3000 BC, the Persian Gulf became a prominent trade center.
 - As civilization spread westward to Egypt and Greece, new trade routes emerged in the Red Sea and Mediterranean.
 Greece traded wine and oils for grains, like wheat from Egypt.
-- The first traders faced the most fundamental problem—how to get stuff from one location to another.
+- The first traders faced the most fundamental problem-how to get stuff from one location to another.
     - Bernstein describes evidence of early “boats”: large floating barges made from animal skins wrapped around a wood or antler frame, guided downriver.
     - These barges carried goods and donkeys for the return journey, carrying home “imports” and valuable animal skins.
 - The Pleistocene, also known as the Ice Age, was a period of millions of years when massive glaciers formed.
 It ended around 10,000 years ago, allowing humans to migrate across the ice connecting east Siberia to the American continent.